HotCakeX/Harden-Windows-Security/Wiki posts/PowerShell/Basic PowerShell tricks and notes Part 2.md

 <br>

-## How to mount the EFI system partition?
+## How to Mount the EFI System Partition?

 ```powershell
 mountvol u: /s